udsdepend/fm21-momba-tutorial/book/tutorial/modeling-with-momba.md

 In case the gate is already *open*, pressing the button has no effect.
 In case the gate is *closed*, the effect of pressing the button depends on the amount of cars currently in the parking lot.
 In case the parking lot is full, i.e., `counter ≥ 100`, pushing the button has again no effect.
-Otherwise, if the parking lot is not full yet, i.e., `counter < 100`, then with a probability of 10%, the button will fail and nothing will happen, and, with a probability of 90%, the counter is increased by one and the gate will *open*.
+Otherwise, if the parking lot is not full yet, i.e., `counter < 100`, then with a probability of 10%, the button will fail and nothing will happen, and, with a probability of 90%, the counter is incremented by one and the gate will *open*.
 When the gate is *open*, a car can *enter* the parking lot.
 After entering, the gate will be *closed* again.
 Also, a car can *leave* the parking lot at any time.
-When a car leaves, the counter will be decremented.
+When a car leaves, the counter will be decremented by one.

 {numref}`driver-automaton` shows a JANI automaton modeling a driver who tries to enter the parking lot.
 The driver will try to press the button at most three times and enters the parking lot in case the gate opens.